openemr/openemr-analytics/README.md

 ## Installing

+Clone this repo and cd into it.
 Run `./install.sh`, which will take a *long* time to first build the image, but should subsequently be fast when updating.

 ## Adding Shiny Apps